darkobits/nr/README.md

 To reference a script in another script, use either the return value from `script` directly or a string in the format `script:name`.

-The second argument may be an array of [`Instruction`](src/etc/types/Instruction.ts) whose elements may consist of:
+The second argument must be an [`Instruction`](src/etc/types/Instruction.ts) or array of Instructions.
+For reference, an Instruction may be one of:

 * A reference to a command by name using a `string` in the format `cmd:name` or by value using the value returned by `command`.